Last Updated on February 7, 2023

 First of all, you need to determine the backyard slope so that you can understand which leveling method will be more accurate there.
-The tools and accessories you might need to calculate backyard angle are a wood plank, carpenter’s level, measuring tape.
+The tools and accessories you might need to calculate the backyard angle are a wood plank, a carpenter’s level, and measuring tape.

 Then divide the trampoline diameter (inch) by the above-mentioned distance (inch).
 If the value is more than 7, the slope is very high.
 In this case, move the trampoline to another location where the value is less than 7.
 Now you can up the downward side of the trampoline in several ways.

 Watch this video on how to determine land slope for further help: